raamdev/slack-el/README.md

 In my search for a Slack client for Emacs, I came across [an incomplete script](http://nullman.net/tutorial/emacs-files/.emacs.d/local-modules/slack.el.html) by [Kyle W T Sherman](http://nullman.net/).

-To encourage collaboration on this project and create a Slack client for Emacs, I've created this GitHub repo.
+To encourage collaboration on this project and help create a Slack client for Emacs, I've created this GitHub repo.
 If you can help in the development of this project, please open Issues and submit Pull Requests!
 I intend to work on this as I start learning Elisp, but I hope that we can make it a collaborative effort.

+If you've written your own working Slack client, please let me know so that I can link to it here!